ahmadkhal/parking-manager/README.md

   # Parking Manager

-service that can decide whether to approve or decline car entrance to parking lot
+service that can decide whether to approve or decline car entrance to a parking lot

 ## Description